Get a snapshot of our on the ground programs all over the world

 The global campaign “It’s your life – it’s your future” is aimed at teens and young adults aged 13 to 25.
-To reach as many young people as possible, the World Contraception Day Partner Coalition is involved in a number of projects worldwide that are tailored to the need for modern birth control and level of sex education of a specific region or target audience, spanning from Ugandan Youth Counselors to a Latin American TV show.
+To reach as many young people as possible, the World Contraception Day Partner Coalition is involved in a number of projects worldwide that are tailored to the need for modern birth control and level of sex education of a specific region or target audience.
 The diversity of approaches shows the vast differences that exist between various countries and cultures when it comes to sexual health and contraceptive awareness.

 The goal of this worldwide project is to support young people to share their voice about sexuality and contraception.
 The health and rights of young people are a priority, and young people are the most powerful spokespersons for their own needs and agents of change to transform policies, programs, and communities for the better.
 Youth ambassadors are learning how to use storytelling and digital media in order to inform their peers about sexual and reproductive health.
 They are encouraged to initiate their own projects that are tailor-made to the needs of young people in their specific area.
 By fostering the next generation of champions for sexual and reproductive health and rights, the project will provide more insights into the realities of young people at country, regional, and global levels and spark a discussion on how to best meet young people’s needs.

 BLOOM FROM HEART CHINA